tj8000/ECE-697-Project/README.md

 ## 4e. fine_tune_nlp.py

 Given input data and labels, this python script is used to fine tune the Distilbert NLP model.
+This script was adapted from nlp_feature_data_generation_functions.py for use by the LSTM model.

 ## 4f. autoencoder_feature_generator.py